Special needs education in primary schools

 The Home Tuition Scheme funds home programmes for pre-school children on the autistic spectrum who need early educational intervention.
 The grant aid is for 10 hours' home tuition a week for children aged 2½ to 3 and 20 hours a week for children aged 3.
 The funding is not provided if there is a place in school or early education available to the child.

 There are also a number of stand-alone facilities providing an applied behavioural analysis (ABA) specific methodology.

 There are 3 schools for students with hearing impairment.
 There are also special classes attached to some mainstream schools.
 The special classes have a pupil/teacher ratio of 7:1.
-There is an enhanced subvention and grant aid towards special equipment.
+Schools can access enhanced funding and grant aid towards special equipment.